and The HIGH CLOUDS

 The Successful Improvising Organisation- The Pre-Conditions

-1. All behaviour can be perceived as in the form of an improvisation.
+1. All behaviour can be perceived as a form of an improvisation.

 2. Improvisational activity takes place uniquely in space and time.

 3. Improvisation involves all of the senses, not merely sound.

 4. All participants in an improvisation perceive the improvisation from their own unique point of view.